 In its efforts to expand cooperation and improve networking among science, schools and society, the Federal Ministry of Education, Science and Research (BMBWF) funds a number of initiatives and programmes at the interface of education, science and the general population.
 They open up a variety of ways for pupils and citizens to participate in science.

-Other collaborations between science, schools and society
+Further cooperation between science, schools and society

 And everyone benefits…

-- Centre for Citizen Science and Responsible Science
+OeAD | Centre for Citizen Science